 What relief programs does the IRS offer?

-In 2011, this program launched to alleviate pressure on delinquent taxpayers.
+In 2011, the IRS Fresh Start Initiative launched to alleviate pressure on delinquent taxpayers.
 It bumped up the amount taxpayers can owe to $10,000 (in most cases) before the IRS issues a federal tax lien.
 It also adjusted allowable living expenses, factored student loan and local tax payments into approved budgets and more.

 Reasonable cause: Try this option if you “used all ordinary business care and prudence” to meet your tax obligations but couldn’t due to factors such as serious illness, inability to obtain records, fire, natural disaster and more.